fossasia/eventyay-talk/doc/api/fundamentals.rst

 ==============

-This page describes basic concepts and definition that you need to know to interact with the pretalx REST API, such as authentication, pagination and similar definitions.
+This page describes basic concepts and definition that you need to know to interact with the eventyay REST API, such as authentication, pagination and similar definitions.

 .. _`rest-auth`: